trusttoken/contracts-pre22/README.md

 They inherit the aforementioned functionality.

 # Contributing
-Before creating a pull request, please run the tests and the profiler.
+Before creating a pull request, please run the tests, the profiler, and the flattener.

 ## Setup
 Initialize the registry submodule in the root directory.